 Dee Clark had a hot new song...

 1961: Pat Boone had the #1 song with "Moody River".
-Ricky Nelson dropped with "Travelin' Man" while Gary U.S. Bonds moved from 9 to 3 with "Quarter to Three".
-Ben E King remained at #4 with Dee Clark close behind with his song "Raindrops".
-The rest of the Top 10: "The Writing on the Wall" from Adam Wade, Bobby Lewis rocked up from 17 to 7 with "Tossin' and Turnin" Pips with "Every Beat of My Heart", Brook Benton moved up with "The Boll Weevil Song" and Little Caesar & the Romans had their one and only--"Those Oldies But Goodies".
+Ricky Nelson dropped with "Travelin' Man" while Gary U.S. Bonds moved from 9 to 3 with "Quarter To Three".
+Ben E King remained at #4 with "Stand By Me" while Dee Clark was close behind with his song "Raindrops".
+The rest of the Top 10: "The Writing On The Wall" from Adam Wade, Bobby Lewis rocked up from 17 to 7 with "Tossin' And Turnin", Gladys Knight & the Pips with "Every Beat Of My Heart", Brook Benton moved up with "The Boll Weevil Song" and Little Caesar & the Romans had their one and only--"Those Oldies But Goodies".

 1962: Nat "King" Cole recorded the single "Ramblin' Rose".